Doc Adkins

-Merle Theron Adkins (August 5, 1872 – February 21, 1934) was a pitcher in Major League Baseball who played for the Boston Americans and New York Highlanders.
+Merle Theron Adkins (August 5, 1872 – February 21, 1934) was an American pitcher in Major League Baseball who played for the Boston Americans and New York Highlanders.
 Adkins batted and threw right-handed.

 Early life

 Adkins was born in Troy, Wisconsin, and he attended Beloit College.

 Major league career

 Adkins made his debut with the Boston Americans on June 24, 1902, during a 6–7 loss to the Washington Senators.
 He made four appearances (two starts) with Boston, posting a 1–1 record with an earned run average of 4.05, walking seven and striking out three in 20 innings pitched.

 Adkins spent the 1903 season with the New York Highlanders, pitching in two games, one of which was a start.
 In seven innings of work, he let up eight runs, six of which were earned, on 10 hits and five walks with a 7.71 ERA.
 His final major League appearance came September 29, 1903 – the last day of the season – in a 10–4 win over the Detroit Tigers.